microsoft/azure-pipelines-yaml/design/pipeline-resources.md

       tags: string # picks the artifacts on from the pipeline with given tag, optional; defaults to no tags.
 ```

 The inputs inside `source` can change based on the pipeline type defined.
-The above schema is for the `type`: azurePipelines.
+The above schema is for the `type`: `azurePipelines`.

 ### Examples